The following is a general tutorial for connecting from Tableau to OBIEE using BI Connector Desktop Edition.

 A few things you should not do:

 - Do not select a large number of tables (facts and dimensions) for your first few reports.
 Select only one fact table and one or two dimensions.
 By being selective, you can avoid mistakes such as combining unrelated star schemas.
-As you get proficient with the BI Connector and OBIEE data model, you can add more tables into your report.
+As you get proficient with the BI Connector and OBIEE data model, you can add more tables to your report.

 - Do not combine tables from different star schemas in the same report.
 This will result in errors both in Tableau and OBIEE.